-For Boy Blue, Mikey is credited with the conception, creative direction and composition of Blak Whyte Gray (2017), The Five & the Prophecy of Prana (2013) Pied Piper: A Hip-Hop Dance Revolution (2007) and Touch (2011) and Legacy.
+As co-founder and co-artistic director of Boy Blue, founded in 2011 with Kenrick ‘H20’ Sandy, Asante is credited with the conception and composition of Outliers (2018), Blak Whyte Gray (2017), The Five & the Prophecy of Prana (2013), Touch (2011), Pied Piper: A Hip-Hop Dance Revolution (2007), and Legacy.

 Executive Director, Jo Stendall, is an experienced dance producer who has worked previously with Michael Clark Company, The Cholmondeleys and The Featherstonehaughs and Theatre-Rites.